RIOT-OS/RIOT/doc/doxygen/src/using-rust.md

 in the output of `make info-build` of an application that has your current board selected, or just add it later whenever the Rust compiler complains about not finding the core library for a given target).
-Installing only nightly will work just as well, but you may need to remove the `CARGO_CHANNEL = stable` lines from tests or examples.
+Installing only nightly will work just as well, but you may need to remove the `CARGO_CHANNEL = stable` line to run tests.

 While Rust comes with its own [cargo] dependency tracker for any Rust code,